MarcFrankfurt/Bioweb3D/README.md

 Most arrests are for disorderly conduct.
 For prostitution mostly females get arrested: 1.9 million females compared to 1 million males arrested in the US 1980-2010.

 Through the years more and more older women (sex workers of more age groups) have been arrested for prostitution, outnumbering men (possible clients), although there is an outspoken 'end demand' policy in place in the US.
+Although sex workers are ascribed as victims in the media driven public discourse, we found, that females are targeted number one by police arrests on prostitution.
+On `bit.ly/arrestmap` we provide maps with geocoded data and arrest costs.

 Arrests for prostitution is very low for minors.
-Figures or curves go only up after age of maturity with the 18-20 years age group (default color code light green).
+Figures or curves go only up after age of maturity with the 18-20 years age group (default color code light green; younger than <21 years are 13.38% of all female prostitution arrests, <18 1.16%, <16 0.28% and [ounger than <14 years are only 0.02%](http://bit.ly/19xHowd)).

-## How were the data input files created:
+## How the data input files arec:

 Collect the data with spreadsheet software e.g. `openOffice.org`.